 C. Real Estate Development

 The Foundation owns and operates the following properties.
-Descriptions of these properties can be found in section III.

 1. 2 University Place, Albany, NY

 *The Foundation, by virtue of a ground lease with the University also holds Brubacker Hall in its real property portfolio.
 The Foundation sub-leases Brubacker Hall to the College of St. Rose.